sunmh207/trail-art/README.md

 pip install -r requirements.txt
 ```

-### 3. Download chinese-clip-vit-base-patch16

-Download https://huggingface.co/OFA-Sys/chinese-clip-vit-base-patch16 and put it in the `models` folder.

-### 4. Run
+### 3. Run
 ```
 python app.py
 ```
 Select the action number to be performed

-1.Traverse all paths on the map and save them as images.
+1.Traverse all the paths on the map, generate images and save them in the data/routes directory.

+2.Read the images in data/routes, convert them into vectors, and store them in the local vector database (location: data/faiss).

-2.Generate a route based on the prompt words.
+3.Find the most suitable route image based on the prompt word.

-3.Generate a walking trajectory based on the generated route.

 You need to execute in order.
 ## Notes
-This is just an experimental project.
+**This is just an experimental project.
 It only provides an idea and basic code.
 It has not yet achieved the expected results.
-Everyone is welcome to provide comments and suggestions.
+Everyone is welcome to provide comments and suggestions.**